 Investments are reported in four categories in the statement of net position.
 Investments recorded as endowment and life income investments are those invested funds that cannot be used to fund current operations and thus are included in noncurrent assets.
-Investments held for future capital projects are included in noncurrent assets.
-Other long-term investments include amounts resulting from UAB's equity investment in other entities, as discussed in Note 4 and Note 8.
-All other investments are included as short-term investments.
+Investments for capital activities represent the investment of cash to fund future capital projects and are included in noncurrent assets.
+Other long-term investments are those invested funds with maturities greater than one year or are considered by management to be of a long duration that are not an investment of the endowment and life income fund or the plant fund.
+Short-term investments represent investments available for current operations.